 ALFRED® allows you to retrieve vintage versions of economic data that were available on specific dates in history.
+In general, economic data for past observation periods are revised as more accurate estimates become available.
+As a result, previous vintages of data can be superseded and may no longer be available from various data sources.
+Vintage or real time economic data allows academics to reproduce others' research, build more accurate forecasting models, and analyze economic policy decisions using the data available at the time.
 Currently, vintage data are available in 9 categories: Money, Banking, & Finance, Population, Employment, & Labor Markets, National Accounts, Production & Business Activity, Prices, International Data, Greenbook Projections, U.S. Regional Data, and Academic Data.

 Established in 1885, the AEA is a non-profit, non-partisan, scholarly association dedicated to the discussion and publication of economics research.

 Comprehensive and easy-to-use investment research web site providing access to professional-level research tools like interactive charts, quotes, news, industry analysis and intraday stock screeners.

 BRASS Business Guides – Economics The BRASS Economics Guide offers a selection of the best resources for finding data and information about economics and the U.S. and global economy.